-In Wayne County, the NRHT is proposed to utilize the former Pennsylvania Railroad corridor for its alignment from the Henry/ Wayne county line, east to a location, near the Wayne County Fairgrounds.
-Within Richmond, the trail is proposed be located within road right of ways and eventually reach the state line.
+In Wayne County, the NRHT is proposed to utilize the former Pennsylvania Railroad corridor, or nearby alternates where not available, for its alignment from the Henry/Wayne county line, east to a location, near the Wayne County Fairgrounds.
+Within Richmond, the trail is proposed to also be located within road right of ways, along a river greenway, and eventually reach the state line.